 If you POSSE, it's good practice to include rel-syndication links on your WordPress posts.

-The Syndication Links plugin is designed to support manual entry of rel-syndication links.
-It is extensible to add support for plugins and has support from Tumblr Crosspostr, Diaposter, Medium, and WP-Crosspost, as well as having integrated support courtesy of rel-syndication plugin for Social, SNAP, and Bridgy Publish.
+The Syndication Links plugin is designed to support both manual and automatic entry of rel-syndication links.
+It is extensible to add support for plugins and has support from Tumblr Crosspostr, Diaposter, Medium, and WP-Crosspost, as well as having integrated support courtesy of rel-syndication plugin for SNAP, Bridgy Publish, and Social.

 Alternatively, you can try the rel-syndication plugin for that (Currently only supports the Social plugin, the GitHub mainline has minimal support of Tumblr, Twitter and Facebook for NextScripts' SNAP ).